JohnLCaron/rlauxe/docs/AssertionRLA.md

 + json files of assertions for IRV contests (one file per IRV contest)
 + human reading of voter intent from the paper cards selected for audit

+The tool helps select cards for audit, and reports when the audit has found sufficiently strong evidence to stop.

+The tool exports a log of all the audit inputs except the CVR file, but including the auditors' manually determined voter intent from the audited cards.

+### phantoms-to-evil-zombies

-`use_style` controls whether the sample is drawn from all cards (`use_style == False`) or card style information is used to target the cards that purport to contain each contest (`use_style == True`).
+The `use_style` parameter controls whether the sample is drawn from all cards (`use_style == False`) or card style information is used to target the cards that purport to contain each contest (`use_style == True`).
 In the current implementation, card style information is inferred from cast-vote records, with additional 'phantom' CVRs if there could be more cards that contain a contest than is accounted for in the CVRs.
 Errors in the card style information are treated conservatively using the  "phantoms-to-evil-zombies" (~2EZ) approach ([Banuelos & Stark, 2012](https://arxiv.org/abs/1207.3413)) so that the risk limit remains valid, even if the CVRs misrepresent which cards contain which contests.

 The two ways of sampling are treated differently.